Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

-But when you step on the scale?
-The number has barely moved — or worse, it's gone up.
-Frustrated, you wonder if all your hard work has been for nothing: “I’ve not even lost any weight”.
+So, you’ve been going to the gym consistently for months.
+Your clothes fit better, you notice it in the mirror, you feel stronger, and your friends are even making comments about it.
+But when you step on the scale, the number has barely moved — or worse, it's gone up.
+Frustrated, you wonder if all your hard work has been for nothing: “I’ve not even lost any weight”, you say to yourself.
+Here's the real truth: the scale is lying to you.

-The BMI Problem:
+The Problem with BMI

 A 200-Year-Old Tool That Never Fit

-The formula is deceptively simple: take your body weight in kilograms and divide it by your height in meters squared.
-A BMI over 30 classifies you as obese, while over 25 means overweight.
+The formula is deceptively simple: take your body weight in kilograms and divide it by the square of your height in meters.
+A BMI over 30 classifies you as obese, while a BMI over 25 means you're overweight.
+While BMI correlates reasonably well with disease risks across “populations” (i.e., thousands of people all analysed together), it has flaws when it is used at an individual level.

 The Exercise Paradox

-Over the course of a training program, you can typically expect increases in skeletal muscle mass to occur alongside decreases in fat mass — a highly desirable outcome.
+This limitation is problematic for people who are exercising regularly, especially weightlifting, as it’s particularly efficient at stimulating muscle growth.
+Over the course of a resistance training programme, you can typically expect increases in your muscle mass to occur alongside decreases in fat mass — a highly desirable outcome.

+Yet because changes in muscle mass and BMI are positively correlated with each other, BMI is completely inappropriate for assessing progress in people who are exercising.
 If you’re thinking this doesn’t make sense, you’re right.
 Yes, the medical community will advise you to exercise for weight loss, then, at the same time, use a flawed measure to assess your progress.
-Bizarre.
+Bizarre!

 Let me illustrate with a real-world example:

-Imagine an obese patient weighing 100 kg (220 pounds) who is 1.8 meters (5 feet 11 inches).
+Imagine an obese person weighing 100 kg (220 pounds) who is 1.8 meters (5 feet 11 inches).
 Their body fat is 40% (40 kg of fat and 60 kg of fat-free mass), and they have a BMI of 31 31 kg/m².
+Over several months of exercise training, they go on to lose 5 kg (11 lbs) of fat while simultaneously gaining 5 kg (11 lbs) of muscle — an excellent outcome.

-Now, worse: imagine that they only lost 5 kg of fat, they would have reduced their BMI from 31 to 29 kg/m².
-They would no longer be defined as obese (just overweight), despite not losing a single extra gram of fat, and their body fat would’ve only dropped from 40 to 37%.
+It remains at 31.
+They’re still classified as “obese” even though their body fat percentage has dropped from 40 to 35%, and their health will have improved dramatically.
+Now, worse: imagine that they only lost 5 kg of fat, they would have reduced their BMI from 31 to 29.
+They would no longer be defined as obese (just overweight), despite not losing a single gram of fat, and their body fat would have only dropped from 40 to 37%.

-Any reduction in fat or body fat percentage can be completely offset by concurrent increases in muscle mass, making BMI changes misleading or even discouraging for people doing exactly what they should be doing.
+These contradictions reveal why BMI fails as a measure for monitoring progress for people who are exercising.
+Any reduction in fat or body fat percentage can be completely offset by simultaneous increases in muscle mass.
+This makes BMI changes misleading or even discouraging for people doing exactly what they should be doing (from a health perspective).

+The problems with scale weight extend even further.
+Your body weight fluctuates significantly based on factors that have nothing to do with gaining or losing fat.
 Even if you’re drinking the same amount of water every day, the amount of water in your body can vary by several pounds day-to-day based on your sodium intake, hormones, inflammation, menstrual cycle, stress, and medication.

-After eating carbohydrate-rich meals, your body stores carbohydrate for energy (“glycogen”) in muscles and the liver.
+After eating carbohydrate-rich meals, your body stores carbohydrate for energy (as “glycogen”) in your muscles and the liver.
 Each gram of glycogen stored in your muscle takes 3–4 grams of water with it.
+This is why low-carb diets produce rapid initial “weight loss” after a few days — it's primarily water and glycogen, not fat [2].

 Starting a new exercise program often causes temporary “water retention” in your muscles to repair and adapt.
-This means you could be burning fat while the scale stays the same or even increases due to water weight — another way the scale misleads you about your actual progress.
+This means you could be burning fat while the scale stays the same or your weight even increases due to water weight — another way the scale misleads you about your actual progress.

 BMI also fails to account for where fat is stored, which profoundly affects health risk.
-Two different people with identical BMIs can have vastly different body compositions and health profiles.
+Two different people with identical BMIs can have vastly different amounts of fat and health profiles.
+One person might carry most of their fat subcutaneously (under the skin), while another may have a lot of dangerous visceral fat around internal organs.

 Visceral fat is metabolically active and strongly associated with cardiovascular disease, type 2 diabetes, and other health complications.
 Subcutaneous fat, while not ideal in excess, is relatively benign.
 BMI treats these two types of fat equally, missing a crucial distinction for health.